DIJamner/pyrosome/README.md

-Must be built with Coq 8.14 or higher.
+#Build

+Tested with Coq 8.15, but may work with subsequent versions.

 You can clone this repository with